 1. Combine the milk, sugar, butter, a pinch of salt, and the orange peel in a saucepan and bring to a boil;

-• Tip: Pay attention to the pot because when the milk starts to boil, you have to lower the heat quickly, or it spills and dirties the whole stove.
+- Tip: Pay attention to the pot.
+When the milk starts to boil, you have to lower the heat quickly, or it will spill and dirty the whole stove.

 2. When it starts to boil, lower the temperature on the stove and add the aletria.
 Break the vermicelli with your hands as you put it in the pan.

-• Tip: Do not undo the vermicelli too much or it will look squashed and without texture.
+- Tip: Do not undo the vermicelli too much, or it will look squashed and lack texture.

 3. Let the vermicelli cook over medium heat until it is soft and has absorbed all the milk.